generic-user/share-note/README.md

 If you decide you want to share most notes unencrypted by default, then you can encrypt an individual note by using a frontmatter checkbox called `share_encrypted`.

+---

+## Self-deleting / expiring notes
+You can specify an expiry time on the settingspage if you want your note to automatically disappear / delete after the time has expired.

+The unit can be specified as months, days, hours, or minutes, with a minimum of 1 minute.

+_For example:_

+- 3 hours or
+- 15 minutes or
+- 1 month

+### Setting the expiry for an individual note
+You can set an expiry just for a specific note by adding a `share_expires` frontmatter text property, and adding an expiry time as defined above.

+---

 ## Troubleshooting

 See here: [Troubleshooting](https://docs.note.sx/troubleshooting)